avantec-iot/avantec-thingsboard/docs/intro/install-thingsboard-on-centos.rst

    http://localhost:8080/

-The following default credentials are available if you have specified –loadDemo during execution of the installation script:
+The following default credentials are available if you have specified - loadDemo during execution of the installation script:

 - **Systen Administrator**: sysadmin@thingsboard.org / sysadmin
 - **Tenant Administrator**: tenant@thingsboard.org / tenant